NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-n4m-intro.md

 ### NFDI4Microbiota Participants and Supporting Societies
 Participants are participating institutions with contact person(s) for each institution.
-The list of all participants and supporting societies and their contact details are found [here](https://nextcloud.nfdi4microbiota.de/f/106081) (internal link).
+The list of all participants and supporting societies and their contact details are found.
 All participants are members of the mailing list participants-at-nfdi4microbiota.de.

 ### NFDI4Microbiota Ambassadors
 Ambassadors are young researchers (PhD students, Post Docs, etc.) of microbiology research groups.
 They actively [registered](https://helmholtz-hzi.limesurvey.net/158936?newtest=Y&lang=en)